shagu/ShaguQuest/README.md

     /shagu item Black Pearl

+With version 5.0 a new feature was introduced.
+The "vendor" command.

+		/shagu vendor Jagged Arrow

+Will display all vendors selling "Jagged Arrow".

 Additionally ShaguQuest includes a (poor) quest integration via EQL3 (Extended QuestLog).
 On every quest you'll see a "Show" button, which will display all known questrelated stuff on your map.